 Or perhaps when things get tough, and reflecting on your why will help you refocus on what is important.

-When Should I Find My Homeschool Why?
+When Should I Create a Homeschool Mission Statement?

 There is no wrong time to contemplate your purpose or the meaning behind your tasks.
 I do it all the time when I wash dishes.
 But here are some times you may consider putting in the extra effort to meditate on this topic.